node-red/node-red.github.io/docs/hardware/raspberrypi.md

 We are currently looking at ways to reduce this exposure further.

-### Starting Node-RED

-The Garbage Collector (GC) algorithm in node.js v0.10.x behaves differently than v0.8.x - in that it doesn't enforce a clean until it is near a memory limit larger than the 512MB in the Pi - this can cause the Pi to crash if left running for a long time, so we recommend starting Node-RED like this

-    cd node-red
-    node --max-old-space-size=128 red.js

-This extra parameter limits the space it can use to 128MB before cleaning up.
-If you are running nothing else on your Pi feel free to up that to 192 or 256... the command `free -h` will give you some clues if you wish to tweak.

-Once you restart Node-RED and then browse to <b>http://{your-pi-address}:1880</b>
-you should now see two rpi-gpio nodes in the advanced section of the pallette.
-One to read from pins, and one to control pins.
-If they are not there then check both the **nrgpio** and **nrgpio.py** commands installed correctly to the `~/node-red/nodes/core/hardware/` directory and are executable by the user that you are running as.
-To check:

-    ~/node-red/nodes/core/hardware/nrgpio ver 0

-should return :  0.5.11 : or greater - this is the version of the RPi.GPIO library.

 ### Notes

  * **Midori Browser** - the old Midori browser does not have adequate javascript support to